Lande21/cis_600_demo/README.md

 - whats the time line?
 - what do we need to start?
 - can we commit an hour for ourselves??
+- What is distracting us? cut it out!